Mindfulness-Based Cognitive Therapy (MBCT) in Headington

 MBCT (Mindfulness-Based Cognitive Therapy)

 MBCT takes a different path:- the mindfulness practices and cognitive exercises included draw upon ancient wisdom supported by cutting edge brain-imaging and psychological science.
 Mindfulness helps us learn how to stabilise our attention in the present moment, allowing us to experience more clearly the interconnectedness of our thoughts, emotions, body sensations and impulses.
 We learn to accept thoughts as just thoughts and to observe the inner workings of the mind and body together as we live our lives.
-Bit by bit – we learn live more in the present moment (the only moment we truly own) instead of ‘time-travelling’ – worrying about the future or regretting past events or what might have been.
+Bit by bit – we learn to live more in the present moment (the only moment we truly have) instead of ‘time-travelling’ – worrying about the future or regretting past events or what might have been.
 In MBCT personal histories and beliefs are not disclosed – only our experiences in body and mind in the present moment (or recalled following mindfulness practice) are explored.

 In MBCT, clients enrol in one of the evidence-based pathways – the weekly session duration is fixed but varies between different courses.
 There may be an optional silent ‘Deepening Practice’ mini-retreat day offered within some MBCT courses.